-Here's a look at some of her finest performances over the years that still did not garner the kind of attention they should have:
+A National Award winner, and an industry veteran who has been a part of the industry for over 30 years, here's a look at some of her finest but underrated performances that did not garner the kind of attention they should have:

 Neena Gupta often credited TV for her success and after an incredible performance in Saans, she returned to TV with her directorial venture Siski.
 The show revolved around the quest for love and marriage and starred Kanwaljit Singh, Tara Patel, Manohar Singh, Sumeet Saigal, and Neena Gupta herself.
 The show raised the issue of how it's unfair to consider marriage as a parameter of success in society.